The Art of Multiple Time Frames

 Similarly, a strength of the smaller timeframes is that they give you a Close View of everything.
 A simultaneous weakness is that these smaller time frames give you TOO many clues.

 The sifted logic THEN becomes – NO ONE TIMEFRAME GIVES YOU EVERYTHING.
-To want it to be that way is a human tendency (and craving) for Absolutism.
+Wanting it to be that way is a human tendency (and craving) for Absolutism.
 If you can build the brain mass to accept a more complex view of it, it actually becomes simpler.

 The multi time frame approach therefore involves consulting with higher timeframes for a strategic read of market forces.
 And consulting with lower/faster timeframes allows you to needle well timed entries in and around those strategic points.
 This is to suggest that maybe taking your Supports and Resistance points directly and exclusively from a 5 minute or 1 minute chart isn’t necessarily the strongest way to read a chart.
 For a start, you’ll have too many of them to contend with.